Hjdskes/powersave/README.md

 The script will need the following dependencies to run:
 * iw
 * ip
-* xset
 * ethtool
 * udev
 * systemd

 Just run `make install` as root to install the whole set.
-Be aware that by default, this will try to get the `DISPLAY` and `USER` from the current environment.
-If you want to set these yourself, run `make install DPY="<display>" USR="<user>"`.
-These two variables are necessary to get the brightness udev rule to work, see commit "Fix brightness udev rule".

 To enable the ASPM setting to work, append `pcie_aspm=force` to your kernel parameter list.
 However, before doing so, verify that all PCIe hardware on your system support ASPM!